qiujason/Cell-Automaton-Simulations/README.md

 * myStyles.css file pertaining to styling for the visualization
 * jpg files pertaining to the images for the visualization of the states
 * ConfigurationErrors and OptionalKey properties file in the resources folder of the configuration package
+* Visualization resources, such as VisualizationErrors, language properties files, stylesheets, and images associated with certain states

 Features implemented: